Lana Del Rey: Early reception

 Prior to the release of her debut major label album Born to Die in 2012, Del Rey was the subject of several articles discussing her image and career trajectory.
 One article by Paul Harris published by The Guardian a week before the album's release noted the differences between Del Rey's perceived persona in 2008, when she performed as Lizzy Grant and posted music videos on YouTube, and in 2012, as Lana Del Rey.
+Harris wrote:

-Harris wrote: The internet has allowed figures like [Del Rey] to come rapidly to the fore of the cultural landscape, whether or not their emergence is planned by a record executive or happens spontaneously from someone's bedroom.
+The internet has allowed figures like [Del Rey] to come rapidly to the fore of the cultural landscape, whether or not their emergence is planned by a record executive or happens spontaneously from someone's bedroom.
 It has speeded up the fame cycle.
 It is worth noting that the huge backlash to Del Rey is happening before her first album has even been released.
-This reveals a cultural obsession with the "authenticity" that fans, artists and corporations all prize above all else.Tony Simon, a producer who had worked with Del Rey in 2009, defended her against allegations that she was a product of her record label: "To be clear, all the detractors saying she's some made-up-by-the-machine pop star are full of shit.
+This reveals a cultural obsession with the "authenticity" that fans, artists and corporations all prize above all else.

+Tony Simon, a producer who had worked with Del Rey in 2009, defended her against allegations that she was a product of her record label: "To be clear, all the detractors saying she's some made-up-by-the-machine pop star are full of shit.
 While it's impossible to keep the businesses' hands out the pop when creating a pop star, the roots of where this all comes from are firmly inside of Lizzy Grant."
 In Del Rey's own words, she "[n]ever had a persona.
 Never needed one.
 Never will."

-In a 2017 interview, Del Rey stated, "I didn't edit myself [on Born to Die] when I could have, because a lot of it's just the way it was.
+In a 2017 interview, Del Rey said, "I didn't edit myself [on Born to Die] when I could have, because a lot of it's just the way it was.
 I mean, because I've changed a lot and a lot of those songs, it's not that I don't relate but...
 A lot of it too is I was just kinda nervous.
 I came off sort of nervously, and there was just a lot of dualities, a lot of juxtapositions going on that maybe just felt like something was a little off.
 Maybe the thing that was off was that I needed a little more time or something, and also my path was just so windy just to get to having a first record.
 I feel like I had to figure it out all by myself.
 Every move was just guesswork."